 'School and college staff are particularly important as they are in a position to identify concerns early, provide help for children and prevent concerns from escalating'.
-(Keeping Children Safe in Education - DfE, September 2019)
+(Keeping Children Safe in Education - DfE, September 2020)

-- 1.2 This Child Protection Policy is for all staff, parents, governors, volunteers and the wider academy community.
-It forms part of the safeguarding arrangements for our trust.
-It should be read in conjunction with: - Keeping Children Safe in Education (DfE, 2019)- Part one of which is provided to all staff, including Annex A to staff who work directly with children. - Staff Code of Conduct/Staff Behaviour Policy - What to do if you're worried a child is being abused' (HMG, 2015) - The Trust's Behaviour Policy
+- 1.2 This Child Protection Policy is for all staff, parents, governors, volunteers and the wider school community.
+It forms part of the safeguarding arrangements for SECAT.
+It should be read in conjunction with: - Keeping Children Safe in Education (DfE, 2020)- Part one of which is provided to all staff, including Annex A to staff who work directly with children; - The school Behaviour Policy; - The school Staff Behaviour Policy (sometimes called a Code of Conduct); - What to do if you're worried a child is being abused' (HMG, 2015): - the safeguarding response to children missing from education; and - the role of the Designated Safeguarding Lead (Annex B of KCSIE).

-The Policy should also be read in conjunction with other related academy policies, such as: Safer Recruitment Policy, Physical Intervention Policy, Anti-Bullying Policy, Behaviour Policy, Health and Safety Policy, Educational Visit Policy, E-safety Policy, Social Media Policy and Photography Policy, which, where relevant, will be on the individual academy websites.
+The Policy should also be read in conjunction with other related policies, including: Safer Recruitment Policy, Physical Intervention Policy, Anti-Bullying Policy, Health and Safety Policy, Educational Visit Policy, E-safety Policy, Acceptable Use Protocols.

-- 1.3 Safeguarding and promoting the welfare of children, which includes everyone under the age of 18, is defined in Keeping Children Safe in Education (DfE, 2018) as: - protecting children from maltreatment; - preventing impairment of children's health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.
+- 1.3 Safeguarding and promoting the welfare of children, which includes everyone under the age of 18, is defined in Keeping Children Safe in Education (DfE, 2020) as: - protecting children from maltreatment; - preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.